 - IP lookup and analysis: Understanding the type of online connection used by your website visitors can filter out bots and let through humans.

-- Device fingerprinting: Analyzing the combination of software and hardware used to connect to your site can also point to suspicious activity – especially for botnets using exactly the same devices or spoofing tools.
+- Device fingerprinting: Analyzing the combination of software and hardware used to connect to your site can point to suspicious activity – especially for botnets using the same devices or spoofing tools.

-- Velocity risk rules: In the context of bot detection, velocity rules allow you to learn how often someone does something online, thus gaining insight into their behavior and motivation.
-This helps identify bots that perform the same action or sequences of actions repeatedly.
+- Velocity risk rules: In bot detection, velocity rules allow you to learn how often someone does something online, providing insight into their behavior and motivation.
+This helps you identify bots that perform the same action or sequences of actions repeatedly.

 - Real-time alerts: You may have to deal with spikes in traffic that could point to a botnet attack.
 It’s important to safeguard your website by creating fraud alerts for that purpose.

 |Disclaimer: Everything you’ll read in this article was gleaned from online research, including user reviews.
 We did not have time to manually test every tool.
 This article was last updated in Q3 2023.
 Please feel free to contact us to request an update/correction.

 SEON is, first and foremost, fraud detection software, but its features also work perfectly for bot detection.
 This is all thanks to its real-time monitoring, which allows risk teams to get a better live understanding of their website traffic, as well as data enrichment and powerful risk scoring.